Laying the draw is one of the most popular sports trading strategies for beginners.

 Instead of betting that a draw will happen, we are betting that the match result WILL NOT be a draw.
 In other words, either the home or away team will win.
 This strategy is almost always used in-play.

 To get a better idea of how the strategy works, let’s take a look at an example setup:

-For arguments sake we select Chelsea vs Crystal Palace for our trade.
+For argument’s sake we select Chelsea vs Crystal Palace for our trade.
 Chelsea are playing at home and, are more likely to win.
-Chelsea have scored 59 goals so far this season, which is the 2nd highest in the league.
+Chelsea has scored 59 goals so far this season, which is the 2nd highest in the league.